scale-it/algo-builder/README.md

 ## Requirements

 + Node 12+
 + Connection to an Algorand node.
+Follow our [infrastructure README](https://github.com/scale-it/algo-builder/tree/master/infrastructure/README.md) for instructions how to setup a private network (using Algorand node binaries or docker based setup).
-TEAL compilation requires Developer API to be enabled (`"EnableDeveloperAPI": true` in the node config.json).
+    NOTE: TEAL compilation requires Developer API to be enabled (`"EnableDeveloperAPI": true` in the node config.json).
 + Python 3.7+ (for PyTeal) with [pyteal](https://pypi.org/project/pyteal).
 Please read below how to install it.
 + Yarn `v1.22+` or NPM `v6.0+**